 In conclusion,I believe that the NSF graduate fellowship will help me accomplish my goal of using systems biology to change how we treat infections in medicine, agriculture, and industry.
-Specifically, an NSF graduate fellowship will allow me to continue to work with my advisor Prof. Markus Covert investigating host limitation of viral replication.
-Furthermore, an NSF graduate fellowship will allow me to continue working with students like Kendra at the Stanford Science Bus program, and theStanford SPLASH program, and meet new students at the Stanford Science and Service program and foster their interest in science.
+Specifically, an NSF graduate fellowship will allow me to continue to work with my advisor Prof. Markus Covert investigating the basic biological mechanisms of host-viral interactions.
+Furthermore, an NSF graduate fellowship will allow me to continue to introduce students like Kendra to the excitement of science through the Stanford Science Bus and SPLASH programs.